-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 30.
+Editor's Note — Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on July 5.

 (CNN) — If you're planning to travel to Ghana, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.

-Ghana reopened to international flights on September 1.
+Ghana reopened to international flights in September 2020.
 However, land and sea borders remain closed.
 All visitors must have proof of a negative test and take a further test on arrival.

 What's on offer